This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 Reddit Enhancement Suite: I am a big fan of Reddit so this is very useful.

-Evernote: A web clipper used with Evernote subscription, see below.
+Evernote: A web clipper used with an Evernote subscription, see below.

-This is an excellent password manager and I’ve found it well worth to pay to be a Premium user.
-Besides providing a Chrome extension that takes care of auto filling in passwords for sites you have registered, you can also install an Android app to access the vault from a mobile device.
+This is an excellent password manager well worth paying $10 per year for their personal tier.
+Besides providing a Chrome extension that takes care of auto-filling in passwords for sites you have registered, you can also install an Android app to access the vault from a mobile device.

-This application is my central depository and a trusted and reliable keeper of notes, ideas, to-do items, and clippings.
-Neatly categorized and groomed, it is what David Allen says in his Getting Things Done, a “trusted system”.
-If something is not there in one way or another, it is not on my radar and for all practical purposes it does not exist.
+This application has been my central depository and a trusted and reliable keeper of notes, ideas, to-do items, and clippings almost since their inception.
+Neatly categorized and groomed, it is what David Allen says in his Getting Things Done, my “trusted system”.
+If something is not there in one way or another, it is not on my radar.

-Evernote is as powerful tool as you make it, and the more stuff you put on it, better it becomes.
-However, at the end of a day, it simply reflects your own organization of ideas without being in the way.
+Evernote is as powerful a tool as you care to make it, and the more stuff you put on it, the better it becomes.
+However, at the end of the day, it simply reflects your own organization of ideas without being in the way.
 Highly worth its yearly subscription price of $35.

 Windows should ship this software instead of its built-in Notepad!